SSPO: Subsentence-level Policy Optimization: Experimental Setup

 \subsection{Training}

 Following Dr.GRPO, we choose MATH Level 3-Level 5 as our training datasets, which contain 8523 mathematical problems.
 For each question, we sample 8 rollouts and set the model’s response length at 3000 tokens and set the batch size to 128.
 All problems were processed using the Qwen-Math template for both training and evaluation.
 In all experiments of the RL algorithms, we use the veRL \citep{sheng2024hybridflow} framework to support our experiments.
+In our adaptive entropy clipping mechanism, we use settings $\alpha$=0, $\beta$=0.8, $\gamma$=1.75 on Qwen2.5-Math-1.5B and use settings $\alpha$=0.1, $\beta$=0.8, $\gamma$=2.2 on Qwen2.5-Math-7B.